null

 Even nice hotels can fall victim to bed bugs.

-While the occurrence of bed bugs is quite rare, they can spread easily, so it's a good idea to know what to do in case you encounter them.
+Bed bug problems are becoming more and more common, and they can spread easily, so it's a good idea to know what to do in case you encounter them.
 As you pack for your next trip, here are a few tips to keep you from bringing home a few unwanted souvenirs.

 As you unlock the door to your hotel room, you may notice an odd odor.
 If you know your spices, the smell is something like coriander or cilantro.